-Particulars of the emoluments to the Directors are set out in note 11 of the financial statements.
+Particulars of the emoluments to the Directors are set out in note 12 of the financial statements.

-As at the date of this Report for the year 2010, two Remuneration Committee Meetings were held on 8 April 2010 and 30 March 2011.
-The attendance records of each member of the Remuneration Committee are set out as below.
+As at the financial year ended 31 December 2011, one Remuneration Committee Meeting was held on 30 March 2011.
+The attendance records of each member of the Remuneration Committee is set out as below.

-Members of the Remuneration Committee
+Members of the Remuneration CommitteeAttendanceIndependent Non-Executive Directors1/1Edward Shen (Chairman)1/1Xiang Bing1/1Jesse Nai Chau Leung1/1

-Independent Non-Executive Directors

-Edward Shen (Chairman) Xiang Bing Jesse Nai Chau Leung

-Attendance

-The Remuneration Committee reviewed the remuneration of all staff, including the two executive directors, of the Company and its subsidiaries in the Remuneration Committee Meetings held on 8 April 2010 and 30 March 2011.
+The Remuneration Committee reviewed the remuneration of all staff, including the two executive directors, of the Company and its subsidiaries in the Remuneration Committee Meeting held on 30 March 2011.